prakashsanjay/My-Shopping-Mart/README.md

   cd My_Shopping_Mart

-  make sure git install into your ubuntu server before cloning github project type or copy this command in your git clone https://github.com/prakashsanjay/My-Shopping-Mart.git and find your project by typing ls command you will fimd My_Shopping_mart
+  make sure git install into your ubuntu server before cloning github project type or copy this command in your terminal

+  git clone https://github.com/prakashsanjay/My-Shopping-Mart.git and find your project by typing ls command you will fimd My_Shopping_mart

   ![Screenshot from 2022-08-03 00-23-49](https://user-images.githubusercontent.com/23288656/182451942-323f931c-cab5-4840-8f44-d47de16b71e6.png)